 - 4 tablespoons unsalted butter, chilled and cut into cubes

 - 4 tablespoons vegetable shortening, cut into cubes

 - 1/3 cup grated Parmesan cheese

-- 2 tablespoons Melted butter OR egg wash (1 egg + 1 Tb.
-Water)
+- 2 tablespoons melted butter or egg wash (1 egg + 1 tablespoon water)

 - Creamy Pesto Recipe